-When we shine light on the photographic plate through the double slit, what will we see on it after the photographic development?
+When we shine light on the photographic plate through the double slit, what will we see after the photographic development?
 We would expect two vertical lines because light shined through two vertical slits.
 But light is waves.
-It bends right and left when passing a narrow vertical slit.
-The double slit becomes two sources of waves the origin of which is actually one source.
+It bends right and left when passing through a narrow vertical slit.
+The double slit becomes two sources of waves, the origin of which is actually one source.
 The photographic plate is being hit by waves from both slits.
 On some places of the photographic plate the incident waves consolidate each other, on other places of the photographic plate the incident waves weaken each other.
-After photographic development we make out that light was hitting a vertical strip centered between the slits and other vertical strips by its sides.
+After the photographic development we see that light was hitting a vertical strip centered between the slits and other vertical strips by its sides.

 The state when one physical quantity has more values simultaneously is called superposition.
-For example position, speed, polarization and other physical quantities can be in superposition.
+Position, speed, polarization, and other physical quantities can be in superposition.
 An atomic nucleus gets into a superposition of the states “undecayed” / “decayed”.
 As time progresses, the proportion of the state “undecayed” decreases and the proportion of the state “decayed” increases, exactly and non-randomly.
 A photon that hits a polarizing filter obliquely gets into a superposition of the states “didn't pass through” / “passed through”.
-The proportions of the states are exactly determined by the angle formed by the photon and the polarizing filter.
+The proportions of the states are exactly determined by the angle which is formed by the photon and the polarizing filter.

 |Pen's position in a superposition of three values (in the proportion of 60% : 30% : 10%).|